Ayman Hussein, the enemy of the Islamic State who has qualified Iraq for the World Cup

 No hay anuncios

 When he was in the Persian Gulf, Ayman received with concern the news that explained that the Islamic State, the new radical Islamist group that was gaining strength in northern Syria and Iraq, was one step away from conquering Hawija, where his family lived.
 And so it was.
-The city fell, and his relatives became part of the group of more than 18,000 people who fled from the Islamists.
-For a few days, he heard nothing of them, until his mother communicated from a refugee camp in an area controlled by Kurdish troops.
+The city fell, and his relatives became part of the group of more than 18,000 people who fled the Islamists.
+For a few days, he knew nothing about them, until his mother communicated from a refugee camp in an area controlled by Kurdish troops.

 Cargando